New to Windows? These Tips Will Help You Survive

 You’re Ready For Windows

 Now that you’ve learned some basic tips for Windows usage, you don’t have to feel abandoned in your new operating system.
 You’re bound to have a few questions over time, but don’t panic!
-We write articles about Windows all the time, and you can always get help at MakeUseOf Answers.
+We write articles about Windows all the time.

 What situations have forced you to use Windows?
 What other aspects of the operating system confuse you?
 Let us know in the comments!